LukeShortCloud/rootpages/src/administration/chromebook.rst

 Support
 -------

-Chromebooks recieve anywhere between 5 and 8 years of Chrome OS updates [14].
+Chromebooks receive anywhere between 5 and 8 years of Chrome OS updates [14].
 When it becomes end-of-life, the operating system will continue to work but will also become vulnerable to unpatched security flaws.
 A list of every Chromebooks' update expiration date can be found `here <https://support.google.com/chrome/a/answer/6220366?hl=en>`__.

 There are three update channels to choose from for Chrome OS updates.
 This can be changed by going to: ``Settings`` > ``About Chrome OS`` > ``Additional details`` > ``Channel`` > ``Change channel`` [15].